 Of course, you might also want a separate multi-channel amplifier if you’re going to have outdoor speakers and indoor speakers connected to the same receiver.
 The more speakers you connect, the harder it is for the built-in amp in your receiver to power them all.
 This is when you’d want to offload some of that work to a separate device.

 How to make your outdoor speakers wireless

-Unless you feel like waiting for something like the Sonos Outdoor speakers coming later this year, chances are your setup is going to involve wires.
-So while making the speakers themselves wireless might not be possible (especially if they require an amplifier), you can always add on a Bluetooth receiver into one of the inputs of your receiver.
+Other than the Sonos speakers on this list, chances are your setup is going to involve wires.
+However, you can always add on a Bluetooth receiver into one of the inputs of your receiver.
 We’ve had good experience with this one, but any will do as long as you don’t mind losing some quality and/or audio latency with video.

 Is any of this even necessary?

 This might seem weird to mention in an article trying to explain what the best outdoor speakers are, but one question to ask yourself is, “Do I really need any of this?”
 Outdoor speakers are usually more pricey, and if you’re like me and live in a relatively cold climate where you can only enjoy sitting outside for a few months out of the year, then maybe just picking up a really good Bluetooth speaker will be enough to get the job done for you.